 Hello, this is NAME, with the Community Tracking Study, a project to see how managed care and other health care changes are affecting people in your community.
 We're not selling anything or asking for money.
-This is a study for a private foundation on health issues, and it is supported by state health departments throughout the country.
-As a token of appreciation for your help, we'll send your family \$25 for helping us with the study.
-May I speak with an adult who lives here and is familiar with the health care of family members.
+This is a study for a private foundation about health issues.
+As a token of appreciation for your help, we'll send you \$25 for participating in a brief interview.
+May I speak with an adult at least 18 years old who lives here and is familiar with the health care of family members.